norswap/autumn/doc/A5-creating-an-ast.md

 The macro definition suffix does not have to be repeated for every kind of code block, and we don't have to re-parse a code block in case it turns out to be part of a macro definition.

-Regarding `action_on_fail`, it is useful for cases where you want to push something on the stack regardless of the outcome of the parser — although you probably want to push something different in each of those scenarios.
+Regarding `ACTION_ON_FAIL`, it is useful for cases where you want to push something on the stack regardless of the outcome of the parser — although you probably want to push something different in each of those scenarios.

-As for `peek_only`, it is useful when you want to extend the information available on the stack rather than aggregate it.
+As for `PEEK_ONLY`, it is useful when you want to extend the information available on the stack rather than aggregate it.
 For instance, you could use it to add a virtual item (not corresponding to any specific syntactic construct) at the end of a sequence.